 Two years prior, in 2013, the Supreme Court found key provisions of the Defense of Marriage Act (DOMA) unconstitutional.
 This meant married gay and lesbian couples living in states that allowed same-sex marriage prior to the Court ruling were entitled to the same federal benefits and protections extended to married heterosexual couples.
-The Court did not invalidate state bans on same-sex marriage until Obergefell, but rather decided that the U.S. must recognize state-sanctioned same-sex marriages.
+The Court didn't invalidate state bans on same-sex marriage until Obergefell, but rather decided that the U.S. must recognize state-sanctioned same-sex marriages.
 Below is a look at how the Defense of Marriage Act came about and its legal effects before the Supreme Court's 2013 ruling and finally Obergefell in 2015.

 Hawaii's Struggle Over Same-Sex Marriage: A Precursor to Federal Action

 The Baehr v.
 Lewin decision in 1993 mobilized opponents of same-sex marriages, who feared that gay marriage would soon be legal in Hawaii.
 Yet some disagreed over whether Hawaii's potential legalization of gay marriage would necessarily overrule other states' anti-gay marriage laws.
 Nevertheless, anti-gay marriage legislation was passed on both the state and federal level.
 Voters in Hawaii adopted a constitutional amendment allowing legislators to ban same-sex marriages, thus making the state's Equal Rights Amendment no longer applicable.
 In late 1999, the Hawaiian Supreme Court determined that this new ban was effective and refused to recognize same-sex marriages in the state.

 Laws and court decisions addressing same-sex marriage were mostly limited to the states, with one key exception: the Defense of Marriage Act.
 This issue has largely been settled in the wake of Obergefell.

 DOMA's Legal Effects